hutchpd/QuantumSuperposition/QuantumSuperposition/docs/FunctionalOps.md

 using QuantumSuperposition.QuantumSoup;
 using QuantumSuperposition.Core;

-Because collapsing reality should be optional.
 These features let you get freaky with logic and structure — *without* observation causing your fragile multiverse to unravel.

 - **`p_op` – Conditional Without Collapse**: Choose branches based on conditions without collapsing the state.
 Schrödinger's choice logic.
 - **`p_func` – Functional State Transforms**: Map, filter, flatten — all without collapsing.
 LINQ for the superposed soul.